chriszaro/gameAPI/README.md

 and change DB_HOST property to

     DB_HOST=host.docker.internal
+ and set your DB_PASSWORD to the value you have set in Workbench

+    DB_PASSWORD=

 Then open a terminal in the project's directory and run

     docker build -t demo/laravel:0.1 .